stefanocampanella/MHPC-project/_sources/backmatter/final.md

 Some problems in modern science requires HPC, although fewer than promised by exa-scale evangelists.
 Nonetheless, is it HPC an interesting scientific topic per se?
 I think that it is.
 Understanding the performance of large distributed systems, running thousands of coordinated processes simultaneously, is an interesting subject indeed.
 However, it needs a paradigm shift: it should be investigated for the sake of it, out of pure curiosity.
 The accent should be on comprehension, not on making things and doing stuff.
 Paradoxically, it is from gratuitous knowledge that the greatest technological advances come out, in the long run.

 A related situation exists in computer science as a whole.
 Its cultural relevance and brief history rich of beautiful ideas are not recognized.
 As a consequence, programming is often taught and learned abysmally.
 The resources for these practices have no shortage of terms: tutorials, cookbooks, howtos.
+In the words of Kevlin Henney, from a GOTO talk of 2018.

+> There's something else in software that we are particularly bad at: we have a very weak sense of history.
+So it is not simply that we keep rediscovering and reinventing the wheel, and eventually we might actually make it round; it's that we have a very poor cultural sense of history, and so we live in a constant state of astonishment and rediscovery.

 At best, computer science is misunderstood, as wonderfully explained by Abelson and Sussman in their classic on the subject {cite}`abelson1996structure`.

 > Underlying our approach to this subject is our conviction that "computer science" is not a science and that its significance has little to do with computers.
 The computer revolution is a revolution in the way we think and in the way we express what we think.
 The essence of this change is the emergence of what might best be called procedural epistemology--the study of the structure of knowledge from an imperative point of view, as opposed to the more declarative point of view taken by classical mathematical subjects.
 Mathematics provides a framework for dealing precisely with notions of "what is".
 Computation provides a framework for dealing precisely with notions of "how to".